part-os/core-python/CONTRIBUTING.md

-Here’s a strong starting point for a CONTRIBUTING.md file tailored to a Python repository.
-You can customize details as needed for your workflow and project specifics:

----

 # Contributing to core-python

 Thank you for your interest in contributing to core-python!
 We welcome contributions from the community and want to make the process as smooth as possible.